qibin0506/SFND_3D_Object_Tracking/README.md

 TTC from Lidar is not correct because of some outliers and some unstable points from preceding vehicle's front mirrors, those need to be filtered out .
 Here we adapt a bigger shrinkFactor = 0.2, to get more reliable and stable lidar points.
 Then get a more accurate results.

 ### FP.6 : Performance Evaluation 2
-The TOP3 detector / descriptor combinations as the best choice for our purpose of detecting keypoints on vehicles are:
+The TOP3 detector/descriptor combinations as the best choice for our purpose of detecting keypoints on vehicles are:
 SHITOMASI/BRISK

 SHITOMASI/BRIEF